 The second common misconception about schizophrenia comes from the notion that, by definition, it means having a split personality.
 Schizophrenia is not a splitting of the personality into multiple parts, not a Jekyll and Hyde phenomenon, despite the popular hold of the Robert Louis Stevenson story.
 Most people with chronic schizophrenia are much too ill to carry off double lives.
-Split personalities are rare and are a form of hysteria, not schizophrenia.
 Nevertheless, the idea that schizophrenia equals split personality is pervasive.
-When people in everyday life describe something as schizophrenic, they mean split into two separate parts.
+When people in everyday life describe something as "schizophrenic," they mean split into two separate parts.
 How did the confusion start?

 In 1911, the psychiatrist Eugen Bleuler invented the term schizophrenia to describe the disorder.
-(Schizophrenia comes from the Greek schizo meaning split, and phrenia which means mind.)
+(Schizophrenia comes from the Greek "schizo" meaning split, and "phrenia," which means mind.)
 What Bleuler was trying to convey by the term was the split between perception and reality.
 Today many psychiatrists regret the existence of the term because it is misunderstood.

 Misunderstanding can cause serious and unnecessary grief.
-It is important that we all take responsibility for sharing our knowledge about schizophrenia with others: for their sake, for our sake, and most importantly, for the sake of those who have this disorder!
+It is important that we all take responsibility for sharing our knowledge about schizophrenia and recovery with others: for their sake, for our sake, and most importantly, for the sake of those who have this disorder.